LAStools/LAStools/bin/lasvalidate_README.txt

 cd lasvalidate
 make
 cd bin
-lasvalidate -h
+E:\software\LAStools\bin>lasvalidate -h

-This is version 130916 of the LAS validator.
-Please contact me at 'martin.isenburg@rapidlasso.com' if you disagree with validation reports, want additional checks, or find bugs.
+This is version 200104 of the LAS validator.
+Please contact me at 'martin.isenburg@rapidlasso.com' if you disagree with validation reports, want additional checks, or find bugs as the software is still under development.
+Your feedback will help to finish it sooner.
 Supported Inputs:
   -i lidar.las
   -i lidar1.las lidar2.las lidar3.las